 eventually lost 6-4.
 Boyer didn't play in the Series again until Game Six.

 After the Series, the Yankees fired Stengel.
 Ralph Houk replaced him as manager and restored some of the confidence in Boyer that Stengel had taken away.
 Whereas Stengel preferred his platoon system, Houk saw something special in Boyer's defensive prowess and gave him the opportunity to play every day.

-In 1963 and 1964, Clete still displayed the same fielding prowess (still without a Gold Glove to show for it thanks to rival Brooks Robinson) but his offensive numbers dwindled each year, down to 12 and 8 HR, 54 and 52 RBI, and a .251 and .218 AVG in '63 and '64 respectively.
-Neither of these years offered the solace of a World Series championsip to fall back on as the Yankees fell to the Dodgers in 4 in '63 and 7 in '64 in a legendary series against the Cardinals.
+In 1963 and 1964, Clete's defense remained solid as a rock (still without a Gold Glove to show for it thanks to rival Brooks Robinson) but his offensive numbers dwindled each year, down to 12 and 8 HR, 54 and 52 RBI, and a .251 and .218 AVG in '63 and '64 respectively.
+Neither of these years offered the solace of a World Series championsip to fall back on as the Yankees fell to the Dodgers in '63 and in

-During the 1965 season, Clete did a little better at hitting with his bat as well, improving to .251, 18 home runs, and 58 RBI, but the Yankees slumped to sixth place with a 77-85 record, their lowest finish in 40 years.
+During the 1965 season, Clete slightly improved at the plate to .251, 18 home runs, and 58 RBI, but the Yankees slumped to sixth place with a 77-85 record, their lowest finish in 40 years.